infinitepower18/WSA-Sideloader/README.md

 ### What are some good places to download APK files from?
 APKMirror and APKPure are two popular sites for downloading APK files.
 Alternatively, you can install Aurora Store, an open source Play Store client.

+### Is a native ARM64 build of WSA Sideloader available?
+You can download a test build of [version 1.1.10](https://github.com/infinitepower18/WSA-Sideloader/releases/tag/v1.1.10) but be aware this version is quite outdated and is missing some features.

+The release of new ARM64 builds have been temporarily postponed.
+Please stay tuned for further updates.

 ## Support